Box Truck Insurance: Commercial Coverage Requirements & Costs

 Owner-Operator Box Truck Insurance

 If you own and operate your box truck independently — whether for hire, under a freight broker, or running your own moving operation — you'll need a policy tailored to solo operators.
 Owner-operators face unique challenges: higher base premiums as a new authority, no fleet discounts, and the need to carry all required coverages individually.
-Understanding your commercial auto coverage options is the first step to finding the right fit.
+Reviewing your commercial auto coverage options is the first step to finding the right fit.

 Key coverages for owner-operators: